 Students who have made choices contrary to the school's expectations of positive behaviour may be placed on After School Detention that requires them to remain at school until 4:00pm on Tuesday and/or Thursday.
-Transport home after detention is the responsibility of the student and parent.
-Students are to report to Room 1 at 3:15pm for detention.
+Transport home detention.
 Our school considers this as an opportunity for students to "own" their mistakes and move forward.